marcosouz4/CCPlugins/commands/commit-and-push.md

 - Tests pass (if test command exists)
 - Linter passes (if lint command exists)
 - No obvious errors in changed files
+- CLAUDE.md is updated if the changes affect Claude's understanding of the project

 First, let me check if this is a git repository and what's changed: